Alcaraz: Sunday will be a 'good day' for Spain with Wimbledon, Euro finals on TSN | TSN

 Carlos Alcaraz says Sunday will be a "good day" for Spanish people as he competes in the Wimbledon Final hours before Spain faces England in the UEFA Euro 2024 final.

-Alcaraz will face either Novak Djokovic or Lorenzo Musetti in the Wimbledon final as he looks to repeat as champion at the All-England Club.
+Alcaraz will face Novak Djokovic, who defeated in five sets last year, in the Wimbledon final as he looks to repeat as champion at the All-England Club.

 “It’s going to be a really good day for the Spanish people, as well,” Alcaraz said in his on-court interview after his semifinal win.